The Ins and Outs of Massachusetts Seatbelt Laws

 In case you’re looking for protection from harassers and stalkers, you can count on our help.
 Even if you’re dealing with discrimination at work or noisy neighbors, our app can solve your issues.
 When spam is what’s bothering you, our AI-powered app will put a stop to it.
 Email spammers, texters, and robocallers won’t be able to reach you.

 What if you need to take the issue to court?
 The world’s first AI Consumer Champion will be by your side.
-With our help, you can file a complaint or sue anyone in small claims court.
+With our help, you can file a complaint or send demand letters to anyone.

 If you’re wondering whether there might be a sex offender in your area, we can help you find out.
 Use our app to perform a sex offender search and get updates.